 Baylor Medicine is committed to vaccinating our patients by following the federal and state guidelines for administering the COVID-19 vaccine, including additional doses for immunocompromised individuals and booster doses.

-Everyone 6 months and older are now eligible to receive the COVID-19 vaccine.
+Everyone 6 months and older is now eligible to receive the COVID-19 vaccine.
 Baylor Medicine is partnering with Texas Children's Hospital to offer vaccines to younger children (ages 6 months to 11 years old).
 Visit their website for more information and to book an appointment for your young child.

 About 2.7 percent of Americans have a condition or receive treatment that meets this definition.
 More details can be found here: COVID-19 Vaccines for Immunocompromised People.